abhijitpaul0212/Microblogging/README.md

 Welcome to the Microblogging project!
 This is a simple microblogging platform built using Bootstrap HTML, CSS, Flask, and MongoDB.
 This project was developed as a part of learning Flask and other related tech stacks.
 The project allows users to create an account, post short messages and explore the latest posts from other people.

+### Learnings
-Password Hashing used for Authentication and Authorization
+1. `passlib` library is used for Password Hashing --Authentication and Authorization--

 ### Screenshots
 * Sign In Page